NEW VIDEO IN PRODUCTION. STAY TUNED VIA YOUR INBOX OR SIGN UP NOW

 DID YOU KNOW?

 Next to each Field in MOBLE is a Question Mark icon.
 This opens up our Help Glossary for that field with lots more helpful tips and advice.

-Below is an extract for the Help on Frame tools.
+Below is an extract from the Help Glossary on Frame Icons.

 The Edit Icon opens up all of the features that you can control for that frame.
 E.g. Background Colour, Image, Video, Overlay, Padding and Alignment etc.